1.4 Youth policy decision-making

 The state delegates many of the practical issues linked to the regional or local level to regions and municipalities.
 They should thus create and implement their own youth policy strategies and practices.

 Ministry of Education, Youth and Sports

-The Ministry is divided into units managed directly by the Minister and to five sections led by the Deputies and the State Secretary.
+The Ministry is divided into units managed directly by the Minister and to five sections led by the Directors-General and the State Secretary.

 Units directly managed by the Minister:

 - Minister’s Cabinet – the Office of the Minister (spokesperson, secretary, school ombudsman)

 - Sports Department (as the field of sports migrated in majority to the National Sports Agency, created in 2020),

 - and several other technical departments and units,